 - 1. What is the TSD and what does it measure?
 The TSD is an articulated truck with a loaded rear-axle that can measure the pavement structural condition at or near the traffic speed.
-Unlike the FWD, the TSD is a moving device (the FWD is stationary) and measures the deflection slope (the FWD measures the deflection) from which the deflections can be calculated. - 2.
+Unlike the FWD, the TSD is a moving device (the FWD is stationary) and measures the deflection slope from which the deflections can be calculated. - 2.
 What is the structural condition of the tested roads?
-Most tested roads had a structural condition classified as good (based on SCI300).
-Very few sections, mostly on I26, were classified as Fair or Poor.
-The classification was obtained after temperature correcting the measurements based on an experimental temperature correction equation developed for the TSD in Rada et al. (2016).
-It should be noted that the thresholds used for structural condition classification are preliminary (based on Table 2) and should further refined based on South Carolina needs.
+Most tested roads had a structural condition classified as good.
 The structural condition of the tested roads was summarized in box plots showing the median, 50% range, and 90% range of SCI300.
-These give a quick overview of the pavement condition.
-Color coded Google Earth figures for pavements estimated to be in Good, Fair, and Poor conditions are also provided showing the overall pavement condition of the tested roads.
+These give a

-- 3. How repeatable are TSD measurements?
-Repeated measurements of TSD calculated SCI300 showed similar trends in 2014 and 2015.
-Some of the discrepancies between the two years could be due to the procedure used for temperature correction which is still experimental methodology. - 4.
+- quick overview of the pavement condition.
+Color coded Google Earth figures for pavements estimated to be in Good, Fair, and Poor conditions are also provided showing the overall pavement condition of the tested roads. - 3.
+How repeatable are TSD measurements?
+Repeated TSD measurements on SR16 East followed similar trends for SCI300.
+There was, however, some difference with measurements performed in 2014 on average higher than measurements performed in 2015 (with both measurements corrected for temperature).
+In general reasonable repeatability was observed in flexible sections of other states and differences are observed in composite pavements (Katicha et al. 2017).
+More work needs to be performed on approaches to corrected measurements for the effect of temperature however for network level applications the TSD gives acceptable repeated results. - 4.
+How do TSD measurements compare with PMS data?
+Comparing TSD SCI300 with the Structural Index obtained from surface distresses on SR74 showed that the condition recorded in the PMS through Structural Index does not accurately reflect the measured structural condition by the TSD.
+This reinforces the need to perform network level structural evaluation to obtain the pavement structural condition and therefore better characterize the overall condition of the pavement (both structural and functional condition). - 5.
 How can we use the information obtained from TSD measurements?
 TSD measurement information can help to better manage pavement sections.
-TSD measurements were used to identify strong and weak sections.
+For example TSD measurements can be used to identify strong and weak sections based on developed thresholds for a chosen index (e.g. SCI300, SNeff) or based on percentages of observed condition.
 Furthermore, TSD measurements clearly identified tested bridges as strong pavement sections, as would be expected.
-An approach to estimate the remaining fatigue life of the pavement based on estimated temperature-corrected strains using the method developed by Rada et al. (2016) was also illustrated. - 5.
+An approach to estimate the remaining fatigue life of the pavement based on estimated temperature-corrected strains using the method developed by Rada et al. (2016) was also illustrated. - 6.
 How can we incorporate TSD measurements into a PMS?
-The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the decision process from the PMS (more details of the proposed PMS approach can be seen in the pooled fund summary report [Katicha et al. 2017]).
+The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the PMS decision process.
+The approach consists of a two stage process where the structural condition is used to verify and/modify a preliminary selection of the appropriate treatment based on the functional condition (surface condition).
+This allows easier integration of structural information without disrupting the current approach based on functional condition.
+Additional details of the proposed PMS approach can be seen in the pooled fund summary report (Katicha et al. 2017).